nation3/law/contracts/JudgeContract.linked.md

 ## Compensation
 Judge shall be compensated by Nation3 DAO with [%Monthly Compensation] per month, paid monthly.

-## Modification of Collateral Ammount requirements
+## Modification of Collateral Amount requirements
 Nation3 DAO reserves the right to modify Collateral Amount requirements from time to time.
 In such case, Judges would be given a Notice Period of [%Notice Period], with the choice to update their Collateral Amount, or terminate their service.
 In case of termination, they shall be paid Monthly Compensation until the end of the Notice Period.

 ## Severe breach of contract